-- Students on leave from MIT are not eligible to receive the award.
+- Visiting students and students on leave from MIT are not eligible to receive the award.

 Eligible funding requests

 - Unanticipated or unavoidable expenses that may have a negative impact on the student’s educational experience and well-being.
 These expenses most commonly include basic living necessities and expenses due to family emergencies.

 - Costs must have been incurred or become due while continuously enrolled during the current academic year.

 - Completed application questions

 - Documentation of expenses, other financial concerns, or life events is required as appropriate

 Students may not receive funds if it is determined that other resources can be utilized to fulfill the need, or that the request is related to a voluntary obligation.
 In such instances, students should contact the Office of Graduate Education to explore whether alternate resources may be available.